scandum/wolfsort/README.md

 Setting the bucket size
 -----------------------
-Wolfsort operates like a typical lazy radix sort by defaulting to 256 buckets and dividing each unsigned 32 bit integer by 16777216.

-For optimal performance wolfsort needs to end up with between 1 and 4 elements per bucket, so the bucket size is increased until the average bucket holds 2 or 3 elements.
-However, the buckets should remain in the L1 cache, so the growth is stopped when the number of buckets reaches 65536.
+For optimal performance wolfsort needs to have at least 8 buckets, end up with between 1 and 16 elements per bucket, so the bucket size is set to hold 8 elements on average.
+However, the buckets should remain in the L1 cache, so the maximum number of buckets is set at 65536.

-This sets the optimal range for wolfsort between 2 * 256 (512) and 4 * 65536 (262144) elements.
+This sets the optimal range for wolfsort between 8 * 8 (64) and 8 * 65536 (524,288) elements.
 Beyond
 the optimal range performance will degrade steadily.
-Once the average bucket size reaches the threshold of 18 elements (1179648 total elements) the sort becomes less optimal than quicksort, though it retains a computational advantage for a little while longer.
+Once the average bucket size reaches the threshold of 18 elements (1,179,648 total elements) the sort becomes less optimal than quicksort, though it retains a computational advantage for a little while longer.

 By computing the minimum and maximum value in the data distribution, the number of buckets are optimized